Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 1. Async automatically means parallel

-No. Async often helps concurrency, but that is different from true parallel execution.
+No. Async often helps concurrency, but that is different from true simultaneous execution.

 2. Concurrency and parallelism are just two words for the same thing

-No. One is mainly about structure and overlap, the other about simultaneous execution.
+No. One is mainly about structure and overlap, the other about actual simultaneous execution.

 3. Parallelism is always better

 Not always.
-In I/O-heavy systems, concurrency design often matters more directly.
+In I/O-heavy systems, concurrency design often matters more immediately.

 A good learning path